The News on the Bruise

 Can I FasciaBlast over bruises?

-Do NOT FasciaBlast over bruises or any areas that’s sore, swollen, or inflamed!
-The bruises are a sign of restoration, and you need to give the body time to properly recover and regenerate.
-The Rule of Thumb is: if you’ve had a bruise for 2 weeks or longer and you can press down on it without pain, then you can lightly FasciaBlast over and all around the bruise.
-See below about lingering bruises.
+Do NOT FasciaBlast over bruises or any areas that are sore, swollen, or inflamed!
+The bruises are a sign of restoration, and you need to give the body time to properly recover and remodel the tissue.
+Stretching, flushing, cardio, and other recovery modalities can help speed up the healing process.

 Why can’t I FasciaBlast if I’m on blood thinners or have a history of blood clots?

-If a blood clot is released due to using the FasciaBlaster®, it can become a pulmonary embolism, get lodged somewhere else, or cause a stroke.
-This is why we always recommend you consult your doctor prior to using the FasciaBlaster® to ensure it is safe for you!
+If a blood clot is released due to using the FasciaBlaster®, it could possibly become a pulmonary embolism, get lodged somewhere else, or cause a stroke.
+This is why we always recommend you consult your trusted specialist prior to using the FasciaBlaster® to ensure it is safe for you!

 Most people who are on blood thinners are usually recently post-op, or they have a history of heart issues.
 Since your blood is much thinner, there are not as many platelets and therefore the body cannot repair and limit the initial inflammation as efficiently.
 We recommend you consult your doctor if you are taking aspirins daily, but this applies mostly to those on anticoagulants.